radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Many thanks to Nadia Heninger and the rest of the BlastRADIUS team, along with Heikki Vatiainen, for extensive discussions and feedback about the issue.

+The author is deeply indebted to the late Bernard Aboba for decades of advice and guidance.

 # Changelog

 * 01 - added more discussion of IPsec, and move TLS-PSK to its own document,